|Publishers Home History Glossary Guides Artists Techniques Topicals Warfare Blog Contact|

 Fred Harvey Trading Co.
 1897-1968

-In 1878 Fred Harvey was the first to established a chain of restaurants then hotels across the Southwest that provided quality service.
+In 1878 Fred Harvey was the first to establish a chain of restaurants then hotels across the Southwest that provided quality service.
 Much was done to market the region including publishing large series of postcards depicting Native Americans and local scenery.
 In 1897 Harvey took over the news stands for the A.T.&S.F.
 Railroad and began distributing postcards.
 The Santa Fe Railroad also did a great deal to publicize its Route to the Grand Canyon.
 A large amount of postcards were produced depicting the canyon and the Railroad’s hotel interests within the National Park.
 Fred Harvey himself provided some of the images for these cards until his death in 1901.
 Between 1901 and 1932 the Company contracted all their cards with the Detroit Publishing Company.
 These cards have an H prefix before their identification number, but in addition Detroit published many of Harvey’s images on their own.
 After Detroit closed, many of Harvey’s cards were contracted out to Curt Teich among others.

 Hatch Litho Co.
 1853-1889